Connor-Frank/dotfiles/README.md

 # dotfiles
 My dotfiles.
 I keep my general (cross-platform) files in [general](general) and my system-specific files in [arch](arch) and [mac](mac) respectfully.

-I mainly use Linux (because it's better and I like it much more, especially for development) but I try to maintain my Mac configuration too.
+I mainly use Linux (because it's better and I like it much more, especially for development) but I try to maintain my Mac configuration too, because having a "normie" machine is necessary sometimes.
+I'd like to be able to have a similar workflow if I ever need to do some coding on Mac.

 For shell scripts, I use dash.
 On Arch Linux you can use [dashbinsh](https://aur.archlinux.org/packages/dashbinsh/) to symlink it to `/bin/sh`.

 ## Attributions

-For Neovim, I use [Chris Chiarulli's](https://github.com/ChristianChiarulli) config, [nvcode](https://github.com/ChristianChiarulli/nvcode).
-I've made some tweaks here and there and I intend to change more of it eventually, but it's mostly his work for now.

 Most of my dwmblocks shell scripts were inspired by (if not copied from) [Luke Smith](https://github.com/LukeSmithxyz).
 His repo with them is [here](https://github.com/LukeSmithxyz/voidrice/tree/master/.local/bin/statusbar) if you want to check them out.

 ## How to install configs

-Make sure to clone submodules, otherwise Neovim or zsh syntax highlighting won't work:
+Make sure to clone submodules, otherwise zsh syntax highlighting won't work:
 ```
 git submodule update --init
 ```